The Family's Defensive Alliance: Main characters

 A flirtatious, money-hungry lady and a snob who is the mother of Nozomi and Dai.
 She is extremely mean and has a hint of sadism.
 She is extremely vain and cares for nothing save for herself, and has a very irritable temper.
-These attitudes are shown to gradually disappear towards the end of the anime.
+As the series progresses, she grows to become more compassionate and considerate.

-She also has an affair during the series with a colleague at work, Hayakawa, a photographer by profession....Though she breaks up with him a little before the end of the anime.
-Despite her meanness, she does love her family deeply from within.
-It is not apparent though at first as in the very first episode, the opening scene is the family on the brink of being torn apart by a divorce petition about to be filed by Seiko.
+She also has an affair during the series with a colleague at work, Hayakawa, a photographer by profession, but she breaks up with him shortly before the end of the anime.
+Despite her mean streak and her initial desire for a divorce, deep down, Seiko loves her family and their life together.